rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If you press the trigger on an RSM scanner, proximity enabled will be turned off, even though it still reports its self as being turned on if you query the property.
-In order to use ProximityEnable you need to also have Mems enabled, this is the motion sensor and if you disable Mems the scanner will not function.</p>
+If you press the trigger on an RSM scanner, proximity enabled will be turned off, even though it still reports its self as being turned on if you query the property.
+In order to use ProximityEnable you need to also have Mems enabled, this is the motion sensor and if you disable Mems the scanner will not function.
 ####Access